mdfarragher/TDP/setup/17/asa-workspace-deploy.md

 .\environment-setup.ps1
 ```

-Make sure the selected subscription is the one that contains the resource group where you deployed the Synapse Analytics workspace:
+Make sure the selected subscription is your Azure Pass:

 ![Cloud Shell select subscription](media/cloudshell-setup-03.png)

-Enter the name of the resource group where you deployed the Synapse Analytics workspace:
+Then enter `techionista-dp203-m17`, the name of the resource group where you deployed the Synapse Analytics workspace:

 ![Cloud Shell select resource group](media/cloudshell-setup-04.png)